biximilien/lita-reddit-image/README.md

 # lita-reddit-image

-Lita handler for querying images from Reddit
+Lita handler for querying images from Reddit.

-TODO: Add a description of the plugin.

 ## Installation